mitsy/crime-data-analyser/README.md

 Note
 ----

-First time when you run the file CrimeDataAnalyser.py, the second argument in processTOIData() should be set to True
+To run a fresh crawler, set the second argument in processTOIData() to True.
-	rapeCityCounts, rapeAgeCounts, rapeAgeGroups = processTOIData(sc, True, "rape_links.tsv", "rape_crawled.txt")
-	murderCityCounts, murderAgeCounts, murderAgeGroups = processTOIData(sc, True, "murder_links.tsv", "murder_crawled.txt")

-This ensures that the crawler fetches all the article text from the *links.tsv files.
-For all the subsequent runs, the second argument should be set to False.